 VCA also launched a dedicated “Resilience Fund” to invite our friends and supporters to give what they could to help offset our losses during this unprecedented crisis.
 It has helped tremendously as we move our focus to the development of live streaming offerings and online programming.

 We do not know how long this crisis will last.
-Along with the staffing decisions, VCA’s board approved an emergency budget to further reduce expenditures.
 We are keenly aware that this crisis requires ongoing and frequent evaluation.
-Until we have a clear idea of when VCA may re-open, we must do what we can to protect the financial health of our organization.
-The dollars raised through the Resilience Fund will be used to help us retain the remaining staff and support basic operation to keep VCA going through this crisis.
+Until we have a clear idea of when VCA may fully re-open, we must do what we can to protect the financial health of our organization.
+The dollars raised through the Resilience Fund will be used to help us retain core staff and support basic operation to keep VCA going through this crisis.

-We are also looking to raise immediate ticket revenue for our events in the Kay White Hall by offering Ticket Passes that can be used for any VCA produced performance as soon as we re-open.
+In addition to our Resilience Fund, we are offering Ticket Passes that can be used for any VCA produced performance when we re-open.
 This is one way that YOU can support us through this challenging time and provide us with a built-in audience when we open our doors again.